-Legalization is the process of authentication by authorized official from the Department of Consular Affairs or Ministry of Foreign Affairs, or any Diplomatic Service Officer or competent authority to verify and certify the correctness of a certain document in accordance to its original copies.
+Legalization is the process of authentication by authorized officials from the Department of Consular Affairs or Ministry of Foreign Affairs, or any Diplomatic Service Officer or competent authority to verify and certify the correctness of a certain document in accordance with its original copies.

-Mostly all documents which can be legalized include official documents issued by the Thai government such as: birth and death certificates, certificate of name change, identification card, house registration, marriage and divorce registration, marital status certificate and other documents issued by Thai government agencies.
+Mostly all documents which can be legalized include official documents issued by the Thai government such as: birth and death certificates, certificate of name change, identification card, house registration, marriage and divorce registration, marital status certificate, and other documents issued by the Thai government agencies.

 – Original copies of documents to be legalized and translated;

 – Photocopies of the documents to be translated without signing for Certificate of True Copies;

 – Copy of identification card, signed for certification of true copy;

 – Copy of passport to see a person’s full name in English;

 Speak to an immigration lawyer in Thailand for more advice and assistance.
 See the rest of the website for more information or speak to us today for more information.